In addition to the built

 accessible cave system in Trinidad.
 The Oropouche Cavern (also known as the Cumaca

-to the Tamana Caves however is to view the exit of between 1 and 1.5 million bats
+to the Tamana Caves is to view the exit of between 1 and 1.5 million bats

 of 11 species each evening between 5.30pm and 7pm.